Is marijuana legal in Virginia?

 How much marijuana can I possess at one time in Virginia?

-After July 1, 2021, adults 21 and older may possess up to 1 ounce of cannabis.
+Adults 21 and older may possess up to 1 ounce of cannabis.
 Medical patients may possess up to a 90-day supply of cannabis.
 Currently, this limit is set by the recommending physician, however, state regulations dictate that the Board of Pharmacy must establish a maximum limit for what constitutes a 90-supply.
 This maximum has not yet been set.
 Recreational possession is currently not permitted.

 Does Virginia accept out-of-state medical marijuana licenses?